 Riding with a parent could be the problem

 How can this happen?
 This seems counterintuitive.
 Isn’t a child safer riding on a slide with a parent?
-Not in this scenario:
+Not necessarily.

 What seems to happen is that a child’s shoe, which usually has a rubber or traction sole, makes contact with the slide, abruptly stopping the movement of the child’s leg and fixing it in place.
-The adult’s momentum puts significant pressure on the child’s leg and causes a twisting, or torsion, injury called a “spiral fracture,” or a compression injury called a “buckle fracture".
+The adult’s momentum puts significant pressure on the child’s leg.
+This causes a torsion (or twisting) injury called a “spiral fracture” or a compression injury called a “buckle fracture".

 A 2009 study in the Journal of Pediatric Orthopaedics looked at tibia fractures over 11 months at one New York hospital.
 Of the 58 pediatric tibia fractures identified, 13 occurred on playground slides.
 And all 13 involved children younger than 3 who were riding on the lap of an adult or older child.